microsoft/CromwellOnAzure/README.md

 # Welcome to Cromwell on Azure
+Get started in a few quick steps!
+See our [Quickstart](docs/quickstart-cromwell-on-azure.md) guide<br/>
 ## What is Cromwell on Azure?
 [Cromwell](https://cromwell.readthedocs.io/en/stable/) is a workflow management system for scientific workflows, orchestrating the computing tasks needed for genomics analysis.
 Originally developed by the [Broad Institute](https://github.com/broadinstitute/cromwell), Cromwell is used in the GATK Best Practices genome analysis pipeline.
 Cromwell supports running scripts at various scales, including your local machine, a local computing cluster, and on the cloud. <br/>